daicatam001/up-trail/README.md

 ![files][files]

-I spent a lot of time on `scene.component.ts` because the way I did was I placed all the logic that I's not sure in `scene.component.ts` before moving all of this to `scene.store.ts` when it worked as I expected
+I spent a lot of time on `scene.component.ts` because the way I did was I placed all the logic that I wasn't sure in `scene.component.ts` before moving all of this to `scene.store.ts` when it worked as I expected

 ## Local developement